 This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

 New York City is one of the top tourist destinations in the United States and it’s easy to see why.
 There is so much to see and do and so many iconic places to visit.
-And you can visit New York City with a baby and still have a great experience.
+And New York City is actually a great place to visit with a baby!
+It’s easy to get around, people tend to be very accommodating of babies, and there’s lots to keep everyone entertained.

 Actually, the baby stage can be a perfect time to visit the Big Apple.
 At this stage, they are still taking quite a few naps and it’s easy for them to nap on the go.
 It’s also typically a little simpler to keep them content before they really start moving around.
 So this is a nice age to get out and enjoy the city with minimal inconvenience.